 Helleborus ×hybridus is a group of evergreen, late-winter or early-spring flowering perennials in the buttercup family (Ranunculaceae) with the common names of hellebore, oriental hellebores, or Lenten rose (the name Christmas rose refers to H. niger).
 Helleborus (hellebore) is a small genus of about 20 species of herbaceous perennials native to Europe and Asia.
 The species are rarely used in gardens as hellebores hybridize easily and many improved garden plants with superior flowering and flower colors have been developed.
 Formerly known as Helleborus orientalis hybridus — a confusing and incorrect name since H. orientalis is a distinct species — garden hybrids are collectively called H. ×hybridus (although many times they are still offered in the trade as H. orientalis).
-These Lenten roses are hybrids of at least nine species, but there are additional interspecific hybrids, such as H. ×ballardiae (H. niger crossed with H. lividus), that are offered as ornamental plants for the garden.
-Lenten rose is hardy from Zone 9 to Zone 5, and colder when plants have with winter protection such as good snow cover.
+These Lenten roses are hybrids of at least nine species but there are additional interspecific hybrids, such as H. ×ballardiae (H. niger crossed with H. lividus), that are offered as ornamental plants for the garden.
+Lenten rose is hardy from Zone 9 to Zone 5 and colder when plants have with winter protection such as good snow cover.

 Mature plants can form clumps that are 18” to 24” tall and 24” to 30” wide.
 The glossy, deep green foliage can be quite variable in color and shape, even within the same hybrid.
 The leaves are divided into 7 to 9 segments with an umbrella-like shape.
 They have tough, almost woody stems with leaves and terminal inflorescence on the same stem.
 The toothed, leathery foliage remains attractive throughout the growing season, remaining evergreen in mild climates and even persisting under snow (but decline over the winter, often flattened on the ground).

 Flower buds form during the previous summer, with the distinctive, 1-2” wide, long-lasting flowers blooming in early spring with daffodils and tulips.
 Flower spikes emerge from the underground rhizome in late winter.
 Five petal-like sepals (a modified calyx) surround a ring of small, yellowish-green, tubular, nectaries in an open, bell shape.
 The nectaries are actually the petals modified to hold nectar.
 Inside the ring of petals there are numerous stamens and several pistils.
-After the flower is pollinated the petals and stamens fall off, but the sepals do not drop, remaining on the plant for 1-2 months or more (and probably contribute to seed development).
+After the flower is pollinated the petals and stamens fall off but the sepals do not drop, remaining on the plant for 1-2 months or more (probably contributing to seed development).
 Mature plants often have 50 or more flowers per plant.
 Blooms make good cut flowers and their seed heads add interest in dried arrangements.

 Flowers of hellebore garden hybrids come in a rainbow of colors in both single or double forms.
 Flower color ranges from pure white to a plum color bordering on black, with clear red, pink, yellow, green or cream; others speckled, spotted and mottled on the inside of the flower; and some with picotee edges (narrow margins of a darker color).
 The outside of the sepals is often green-tinged, and most flowers become greener as they age.